genome/bfx-workshop/lectures/week_07/cloudbuild-docker-tutorial.md

 echo $USER
 ```

+Parts of GCP don't allow characters like underscores that are common in wustl user names.
 Set a new "clean" shell variable to remove invalid characters:
 ```
 USER_CLEAN=`echo $USER | sed 's/_/-/g'` && export USER_CLEAN
 ```